Abstract

 Metrics

-Feature Focused metrics are focused on features, as in all Agile methodologies, the top metrics are working product and number of features released.
+Feature Focused metrics are focused on features, as in all Agile methodologies, the top metrics are working product which can be seen by the number of features released and the number of defects created.
 The team can track what they need to ensure work is getting done in a reasonable timeframe (“reasonable” as defined by the team, product owner, and customer together).
 Other metrics should be tracked as trends to avoid comparing different teams inappropriately (e.g. the velocity of one team is never the same as another).
 The team can track such metrics as:

 - Number of features per developer per month – This will work for teams that use smaller features (that don't require much breaking down) so that the team is able to continuously move features through the system.